 In this course students learn correct vocal, sight singing, and performance techniques as they work with all types and styles of choral literature.
 The literature may include: choral masterpieces by composers of the Renaissance, Baroque, classical, romantic and twentieth-century style periods of both sacred and secular type, folk songs, chorales and spiritual arrangements, madrigal music and chamber choir, Broadway musical tunes and medleys, lighter pop arrangements suitable for large ensembles and jazz/show choir.
 Students should have some background in singing, either formal or informal.
 This is a full year, pass/fail performance ensemble that fulfills 3 arts requirements.
 An audition is required.

-This course is open to players of all instruments and abilities.
-Students develop individual and ensemble instrumental techniques through the study and performance of a variety of music from standard jazz and big band literature.
-Students perform at concerts and jazz festivals.
+Big Band is open to players of mostly traditional and jazz band instruments.
+Students must be at least at a beginner to intermediate level to join.
+Students develop individual and ensemble instrumental techniques through the study and performance of a variety of musical styles.
+Students perform at all Performing Arts concerts and often at other school and outside school functions.
 This is a full year, pass/fail performance ensemble that fulfills one arts requirement.

 Chamber Music Ensemble

-This course is designed for students who have some instrumental experience and are interested in studying and performing chamber music.
+The SBS Chamber Music course is designed for students who have some instrumental experience and are interested in studying and performing chamber music.
 A variety of ensembles may be formed according to instrumentation and ability.
-Students will develop individual and ensemble instrumental technique and perform at concerts and festivals.
+Students develop individual and ensemble instrumental technique and perform at concerts, school functions, and outside events.
+Styles covered can include but are not limited to classical, baroque, romantic, modern, Latin, popular and more.
 This is a full year, pass/fail performance ensemble that fulfills one arts credit.

 Prerequisite: Permission of instructor.